MahammadNuriyev62/faceswap/README.md

     <img src="./assets/readme/step5.png" alt="Result" width="200px">

+### Next Steps 🔥🔥🔥
+- Send this photo to Sora or other `image-to-video` model and create a cool videos of yourself!

 ### Optional Features

 - **Crop Source/Target**: Use these buttons to manually crop the images if needed